Two Birmingham-based businesses – Anster and EPIC Youth – have partnered to create and support better outcomes for children and

 Antser delivers transformational solutions to the health, education and social care sectors, in partnership with local authority and independent providers.

-Our solutions range from direct work with children and core compliance to transformation and technology all with one aim in mind – to deliver better outcomes.
+Our solutions range from direct work with children and core compliance to transformation, training and technology all with one aim in mind – to deliver better outcomes.

 2000 VR practitioners certified across 3 continents and 6 countries experiencing immersive films